-Don’t worry about Pilate, if the word of the guards “sleeping” does get back to him, we’ll persuade him not to penalize them.
-Here's the main thing, if the guards can consistently declare that testimony, no worries, from a politician’s perspective, the key thing is that the people are told that it’s a big “con”, settle the whole thing down.
-If we keep a lid on this together, no way he’s going to want to stir up a hornet’s nest.
+Don't worry about Pilate, if the word of the guards "sleeping" does get back to him, he's not going to want to buy into this.
+Here's the main thing, if the guards can consistently declare that testimony, no worries, from a politician's perspective, the key thing is that the people are told that it's a big "con", settle the whole thing down.
+If we keep a lid on this together, no way he'll want to stir up a hornet's nest.

-4. Now the disciples (and ladies) were scared, all through the next 7 weeks, and thrilled at what they were seeing, Jesus’s resurrection, but for the future it’s like “what does all this mean?”.
-Stay in Jerusalem, says Jesus, and when he leaves them on the Mount of Olives (not Galilee), wait for the Holy Spirit, he’s with you, and will be in you.
+4. Now the disciples (and ladies) were scared, all through the next 7 weeks, and thrilled at what they were seeing, Jesus's resurrection, but for the future it's like "what does all this mean?".
+Stay in Jerusalem, says Jesus, and when he leaves them on the Mount of Olives, not in Galilee, wait for the Holy Spirit, he's with you, and will be in you.

 And their attitude to soldiers generally was that soldiers were unholy, Mary was also ashamed of her previous life, the soldiers were messengers of Satan in many ways.
 We know Peter was quite uncomfortable after Jesus's prophecy about Peter's coming death by crucifixion, so for a disciple to appear unconcerned and laugh after the tribune had been bullying him and telling him what went on using nails and stuff, yes, Bartholomew comes over as a bit of an idiot, really out of touch in that scene with him.